A Home Field Advantage

 Since 2011, the disparity in team sports participation between kids from low-income and middle class homes has grown drastically.
 Children from low-income homes are now half as likely to play a team sport as children from $100K income homes.

-During that same timeframe, RBI Austin – consisting of 90% low-income households – has grown from 15 kids in 2009 to 1,577 kids being a part of a team in 2022.
+During that same timeframe, RBI Austin – consisting of 93% low-income households – has grown from 15 kids in 2009 to 1,706 kids in 2025.

 Children from low-income homes are: